 You can change your choices anytime, along with your contact information.

-Also, visit our emerging OEP communities of practice for justice and peace.
+Also, visit our emerging OEP learning action communities for justice and peace.

 J. Lamar Gibson, Director of Development

 Lamar Gibson has worked for nine years in both private businesses and the non-profit sector as a fundraiser and as a consultant on business operations and development.
 He brings these experiences to On Earth Peace as he engages existing stakeholders while also expanding the community of supporters to include champions for justice and peace from even more backgrounds and walks of life.